-If you’re tired cooking of turkey for thanksgiving, then there’s definitely an escape.
-Instead of cooking turkey in the oven for hours and hours, and sometimes not even making it right, some people just dine somewhere to be practical, specially if you’re orphan or not expecting families on thanksgiving.
-What better way than to go to a restaurant that offers thanksgiving meal!
-Mitchell’s Fish Market is one of those restaurant, for sure.
+If you’re tired cooking of turkey for Thanksgiving, then there’s definitely an escape.
+Instead of cooking the turkey in the oven for hours and hours, and sometimes not even making it right, some people just dine somewhere to be practical, especially if you’re orphan or not expecting families on Thanksgiving.
+What better way than to go to a restaurant that offers Thanksgiving meal!
+Mitchell’s Fish Market is one of those restaurants, for sure.
 But you’re probably wondering why a fish-themed restaurant sells turkey?
 I dunno, but they do and I’m all in, at least to try.

-You can choose from two menus, the usual menu or the thanksgiving menu.
-Obviously, you’d pick the thanksgiving menu, because it’s thanksgiving and you’re gunning for the turkey.
-The thanksgiving menu is actually a three-course meal that start with soup, entree and dessert.
+You can choose from two menus, the usual menu or the Thanksgiving menu.
+Obviously, you’d pick the Thanksgiving menu, because it’s Thanksgiving and you’re gunning for the turkey.
+The Thanksgiving menu is actually a three-course meal that starts with soup, entrée, and dessert.
 My apologies for not taking pictures of the soup, I was darn hungry.
 If my memory serves me right, you can choose a clam chowder or ceviche, there might be another kind, but I’m not sure.
 The soup itself already makes you feel full.
 Plus they’ll give you a free small bread.

 These foods are available at your nearest Mitchell’s Fish Market Restaurant.